main image

 Why is a Refund Request Letter Important?

 A refund request letter is a written request for the return of payment for products or services.
-A well-crafted refund demand letter can be a useful tool if you are having problems with a business.
+A well-crafted refund request letter can be a useful tool if you are having problems with a business.
 For example, if the business refuses to honor its refund policy even though they have delivered a damaged product you can send them a refund request letter.

 1. Depending on the state you are filing a lawsuit in, you may be required to demand payment from the business before filing.
 For example, in California, small claims court demanding payment is a requirement.
 Some small claims courts want to see that you reached out to the business before filing a lawsuit.
-The easiest way to do this is by sending a refund request demand letter.
+The easiest way to do this is by sending a refund request letter.

-3. Sending a written refund demand letter assures you there is a record of your attempt to seek payment.
+3. Sending a written refund request letter assures you there is a record of your attempt to seek payment.
 So while requests for refunds can be made orally, we recommend making any offers in writing.
 Writing a letter can sometimes be very effective as it is a more formal way of making a request.

 Do I Need to Hire an Attorney to Write a Refund Request Letter?

 Many of our clients ask us if their letter requesting a refund needs to be written by an attorney.
-There is no formal requirement that states you need an attorney to write your refund demand letter, you can do it on your own.
-Further, it may be hard to find an attorney to write a refund demand letter for you because an attorney may not be willing to take on a case that might settle easily.
+There is no formal requirement that states you need an attorney to write your refund request letter, you can do it on your own.
+Further, it may be hard to find an attorney to write a refund request letter for you because an attorney may not be willing to take on a case that might settle easily.
 Ultimately, the decision to hire an attorney or not is up to you.

 What to Include in Your Refund Request Letter